MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxpnpeventgenerateevent.md

 The size of the event payload.

 ## -returns

 Returns `STATUS_SUCCESS` if the call was successful.
 Otherwise, it returns an appropriate error code.
 For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).

 ## -remarks

 An AcxPnpEvent represents an asynchronous notification available at the driver level.
 PnP events can be added to any objects.
-Currently they are used with AcxModule and AcxKeywordSpotter objs.
-Internally they are exposed as PnP asynchronous notification to upper layers.
+Currently they are used with AcxModule and AcxKeywordSpotter objects.
+Internally AcxPnpEvents are exposed as PnP asynchronous notification to upper layers.

 ### Example